 I mention The Last Place on Earth because it's the story of the race to the South Pole, which occurred in the Antarctic summer of 1911-1912.
 The film is based on the book of the same title, by Roland Huntford.
 I recommend both.

 In this program, we use the history of this event to explore important lessons about managing risk in organizational efforts of all kinds, including planned and unplanned change, complex projects, and mergers and acquisitions.
-We'll see why leaders are uniquely positioned to manage whatever risks can be anticipated, and many risks we can't anticipate.
+We learn why leaders are uniquely positioned to manage whatever risks can be anticipated, and many risks we can't anticipate.

 Attendees learn valuable lessons from history that they can apply immediately to managing current organizational efforts and planning new ones.
 The drama of the story of Amundsen and Scott makes these lessons more intriguing, easier to learn, and much, much more memorable.